How Do I Dispose of...

 Food Scrap Recycling

-Residents can bring all food scraps to the Food Scrap Drop-Off Site located at 195 Sparks Avenue in Municipal Parking Lot 7 (north of the DPW yard) open daily.
-All food scraps are accepted including:
+Residents can bring all food scraps to the Food Scrap Drop-Off Site located at 195 Sparks Avenue in Municipal Parking Lot 7 (north of the DPW yard), which is open daily.
+All food scraps are accepted, including:

 - Raw and cooked food